Unboring ideals: Main results

 \begin{proof} Follows from Propositions \ref{all-cor}, \ref{r}(b), \ref{omega_1} and Theorem \ref{MAlem}. \end{proof}

 \begin{corollary} Let $\I$ be a $\leq_K$-uniform ideal.
-Then the following are equivalent: \begin{itemize} \item[(a)] $\I$ is a weak P-ideal; \item[(b)] there is a Hausdorff unboring space in FinBW($\I$); \item[(c)] $\omega_1$ with order topology is in FinBW($\I$); \item[(d)] there is a not compact space in FinBW($\I$). \end{itemize} If additionally CH holds, then the above are equivalent to: \begin{itemize} \item[(e)] there is an uncountable Mr\'{o}wka space in FinBW($\I$); \item[(f)] there is an uncountable separable space in FinBW($\I$). \end{itemize} If $\I$ is coanalytic then in the above we can replace CH with MA($\sigma$-centered). \end{corollary}
+Then the following are equivalent: \begin{itemize} \item[(a)] $\I$ is a weak P-ideal; \item[(b)] there is a Hausdorff unboring space in FinBW($\I$); \item[(c)] $\omega_1$ with order topology is in FinBW($\I$); \item[(d)] there is a non-compact space in FinBW($\I$). \end{itemize} If additionally CH holds, then the above are equivalent to: \begin{itemize} \item[(e)] there is an uncountable Mr\'{o}wka space in FinBW($\I$); \item[(f)] there is an uncountable separable space in FinBW($\I$). \end{itemize} If $\I$ is coanalytic then in the above we can replace CH with MA($\sigma$-centered). \end{corollary}

 \begin{proof} As $\I$ is $\leq_K$-uniform, $\I$ is a weak P-ideal if and only if $\I$ is unboring (by Corollary \ref{K-uniform}).
-This together with Theorem \ref{char} shows equivalence of (a), (b), (e) and (f) (under CH).
+This together with Theorem \ref{char} shows the equivalence of (a), (b), (e) and (f) (under CH).
 Recall that each unboring $\leq_K$-uniform ideal is a hereditary weak P-ideal (again by Corollary \ref{K-uniform}).
 Thus, Proposition \ref{omega_1} gives us the implication (a)$\implies$(c).
-The implication (c)$\implies$(d) is obvious (as $\omega_1$ with order topology is sequentially compact but not compact) and (d)$\implies$(a) follows from Corollary \ref{c}.
+The implication (c)$\implies$(d) is obvious and (d)$\implies$(a) follows from Corollary \ref{c}.